-Therefore, one outcome of an RFP is a cost reimbursable contract.
-It’s one of the few times that a client is expecting there to be wiggle room in the pricing, materials, and scope.
+Therefore, one outcome of an RFP is a cost-reimbursable contract.
+It’s one of the few times that a client expects wiggle room in the pricing, materials, and scope.

 The ITB, on the other hand, will usually result in a fixed-price deal, even if it contains options like price adjustment to account for inevitable holdups and variables.

-Next, you’re thinking about how to crew up the job if you win it.
-Based on the designs and parameters of the bid, you’ll need to price out per head (and add extra on top for profit and unexpected circumstances) on the job site.
+Next, you’re thinking about whether you’ll need a crew to complete the job.
+Based on the designs and parameters of the bid, you’ll need to price out per head on the job site.
+Then, add a little extra on top, so you make a profit and account for unexpected circumstances.

 You need an overall plumbing hourly rate for every member of your crew at each skill level (which you can amalgamate into an aggregate rate if you want).

 These are knowable criteria but need to be factored in in advance so you can maximize profit and not take a bath on unexpected expenses – or irritate your client with overruns.